-As luck would have it, Pooh turned and noticed the book in my hand: "3 Food Rules of a Mental Health Warrior".
+As luck would have it, Pooh turned and noticed the book in my hand: "3 Food Rules of a Mental Health Warrior."
 His face lit up with curiosity, and in his endearing, gentle voice, he said, “Oh, hello there!
 What’s this book about?
 It seems to be about food, which I like very much.”

 Rule 1: Choose Low Carb Foods

 “Carbohydrates, Pooh,” I started, “can be tricky.
 When we eat too many, they cause our blood sugar to spike, giving us a quick burst of energy, but then we crash.
-This rollercoaster affects our mental clarity and energy levels.
+This rollercoaster affects our mental clarity, mood, and energy levels.
 So, Rule 1 is about reducing carb intake to keep our energy stable and our minds clear.”

 Pooh scratched his head.
 “I see.
 So, instead of eating lots of bread and honey sandwiches, maybe I should eat something that keeps me feeling steady, like some fresh vegetables or nuts?”

 “Exactly,” I said.
 “You could pick up some leafy greens or cucumbers right here at the market.
 They’ll give you the energy to enjoy your day without that dreaded crash!”
-Pooh looked over at the vegetable stall with newfound determination.
-“I suppose I can try something a little different today.
-Maybe some carrots or spinach.”

 Our Action Plan at the Market: